 Being a linear phase FIR equaliser, this necessarily introduces some latency delay, which is constant regardless of the settings.
 However, when the 'Enable' parameter is set to "Off", it is removed from the signal path entirely, so it does not add any latency.
 In this page you can change the frequency parameter from 2kHz to 20kHz, enable/disable the filter, and change the cut or boost in 0.2dB increments.
+The presence of an active Group Overlay parameter is indicated by the '[]' symbol being appended to the Gain value (See Overlays).
 The filter (and its associated latency) can be completely removed by setting the enable parameter to the "Off" position.
-Note that this EQ must be set to 'On' if you wish to use it in Module Groups.
+Note that this EQ can only be used in Module Groups if set to 'On'.